sungenchuang7/tpm_ml_test/README.md

 [YOUR ANSWER]

-### Next, you will evaluate your feature extractor on an an external benchmark dataset.
+### Next, you will evaluate your feature extractor on an external benchmark dataset.
 If you implemented multiple methods, please do this for each method, so that you can compare/contrast their performance.

 c.
 Select an evaluation metric (e.g., F1, AUC, Accuracy, Precision, Recall).
 You may use a combination of multiple metrics.